svn2github/TPOnGuard/readme.txt

 certain # of concurrent network users.

 This is a source-only release of TurboPower OnGuard.
-It includes designtime and runtime packages for Delphi 3 through 7 and C++Builder 3 through 6.
+It includes designtime and runtime packages for Delphi 3 and up and C++Builder 3 through 6.

 ==============================================